briandenicola/xlr8-e2eaisolutions/docs/02-agent/ifs-agent-step4-solution-design.md

 ## 🎯 Objective

+> [!NOTE]
+> This is the most technical step of the challenge.
+Involve architects, developers, and security specialists in your design sessions to ensure comprehensive coverage of all aspects.

 Define the architecture, controls, and Azure services needed for a robust, secure, and scalable RAG solution.

 [🔝 Back to Top](#step-4-solution-design)